Softcatala/catalan-dict-tools/README.md

 catalan-dict-tools
 ==================

-Tools for managing Catalan dictionaries
+Tools for managing Catalan dictionaries.

 In progress...